-If you need an ultrasound during early pregnancy, it’s likely you’ll have a transvaginal ultrasound.
-A specially designed ultrasound wand is inserted into the vagina, to give a clearer and more detailed view the uterus, which hasn’t grown out of the pelvis this early.
+An ultrasound during early pregnancy is usually a transvaginal ultrasound.
+A specially designed ultrasound wand is inserted into the vagina, to give a clearer and more detailed view the uterus.

 The wand will not be painful, although you will feel some pressure and maybe some mild discomfort.

 An internal ultrasound allows ultrasound waves (which heats tissue) to get very close to your developing baby, particularly its brain.
 For this reason, some people choose to avoid unnecessary first trimester scans.

 Ultrasounds from around 8 weeks pregnant are usually done externally on your abdomen.